Looking for a guide to becoming a vice president in the HR department? So, you’re in right place then.

 Here is the list of fundamentals you should master before applying for a VP of HR role:

-- Benefitting the employees with compensation schemes
+- Benefitting the employees with compensation programs

 - Managing and overlooking the payrolling operations